 What We Do

-The Health Promotion Research Center (HPRC) conducts community-based dissemination research with the goal of promoting the health and well-being of middle-aged and older adults, particularly those with low-incomes and in ethnic/cultural groups that are at increased risk of chronic disease.
+The Health Promotion Research Center (HPRC) conducts community-based research that promotes the health and well-being of middle-aged and older adults, particularly those with lower incomes and in ethnic/cultural minority populations most at risk of health disparities.

 HPRC has been a part of the CDC Prevention Research Centers (PRC) Program since the program began in 1986.